 Looking for laptops on sale?
 Check out our best laptop deals guide for the best deals on laptops this month.

-The best laptops you can buy in 2021
+What are the best laptops to buy in 2021

 As our MacBook Air (M1, 2020) review explains, Apple's cheapest laptop is the start of a revolution.
 Think thin and light laptops have to sacrifice power?
 Not any more.
 Or that big performance means smaller battery life?
 Nope.
 Or that getting all of these things in one machine would be expensive?
 Wrong again.
 This is the best of all worlds.